 1)Reach For Something Healthy

 If you feel an afternoon crash coming on, the headache start to weasel its way into your mind, don’t run for a cup of coffee that will only leave you worse off than before.
-Instead, grab a banana or an apple.
+Instead, grab a banana or an apple or make a trip to one of the office water dispensers.
 The foggy mind may have more to do with stomach pains than stress and both a glass of water along with a healthy fruit snack will help clear things up.
 Bananas contain potassium which can eliminate cramps from sitting for extended periods of time and apples are known for their quick rejuvenating abilities.
 If you don’t have the foresight to pack a snack beforehand, sign up for office fruit delivery service Fruitfuloffice.co.uk.
 With a basket of fruit waiting for you in the break room, you’ll be less than thirty seconds away from a pick-me-up that will get you back on the right track.